Mani Peninsula: Russian influence and Orlov revolt

 With the onset of the Russo-Turkish War of 1768–1774 (the sixth conflict between the empires), Russia saw an opportunity to seize territory from its Ottoman rival.
-The Russians, aiming to weaken the Ottomans from within, planned to incite Orthodox Christians in the Ottoman Empire to revolt, and sent agents to strategic points in the Balkans and Greece, including the Morea.
-Another Orlov brother, Fyodor, was sent to coordinate rebels in Morea, deemed the most important strategic area of mainland Greece due to its ports.
-Greeks prepared to revolt with the expectation of massive Russian aid.
+Aiming to weaken the Ottomans from within, Russia planned to incite Orthodox Christians to revolt, and sent agents to strategic points in the Balkans and Greece, including the Morea.
+Another Orlov brother, Fyodor, was sent to coordinate rebels there, as, due to its ports, it was deemed the most important strategic area of mainland Greece.
+The Greeks prepared to revolt in the expectation of massive Russian aid.

 Russia assembled a war fleet that landed Fyodor Orlov at Kalamata in February 1770.
-This expedition of four ships, a few hundred soldiers, and inadequate arms supplies, greatly disappointed the Greeks.
+This expedition of four ships, a few hundred soldiers, and paltry arms supplies, greatly disappointed the Greeks.
 Nevertheless, Orlov's arrival in Mani sparked a Maniot uprising, the Orlov revolt.

-An initial force of 1,400 men was raised.
-The Maniot forces were organized into "legions" with the help of Russian officers.
-The Greek rebels were initially successful, defeating Ottoman forces in Laconia and eastern Messenia.
+An initial force of 1,400 men was raised, and organized into "legions" with the help of Russian officers.
+The Greek rebels were at first successful, defeating Ottoman forces in Laconia and eastern Messenia.
 They captured the fortress of Mystras and established a local government there, but the revolt failed to spread effectively.

 The Ottomans responded with an invasion force, and by June 1770 the revolt had been suppressed, three months after it had begun.
 The Ottomans' Albanian troops massacred Greek civilians and destroyed property.
 After several years of plundering, they were curbed by Turkish troops, and order restored, in 1779.